umr-ds/ElasticHash/README.md

 ## Custom image dataset

-You can also perform image similarity search on a custom image dataset.
+You can use the system to perform image similarity search on a custom natural image dataset.
 However, for reasonable results, this requires a directory with enough images to index.

 * Go to app directory `cd dh`
 * Customize `docker-compose.yaml`: Add `- path/to/mage_dir/:/app/static/images/` for a path to a folder containing images